 How does Stahl make use of the LCA (methodology)?

 Stahl is using the LCA methodology to calculate the environmental impact of our products on the processes where they are used.
 We believe that LCA is a key tool to achieve this goal.
 Stahl has begun a series of public speeches on this topic to explain how LCAs can be calculated using the Product Category Rules (known as PCR or PEFCR) to audiences in the leather industry.

 The ILM webinar in June 4th is one example.
 The American Leather Chemists Association convention in Chicago on June 19-20 is another, where both UNIC and Stahl will give consecutive talks from different perspectives on the topic of LCA.
 At the recent AQEIC congress, the Spanish tanners' organization, in Barcelona, Stahl also explained the importance of the boundaries drawn under the leather PEFCR.
 This will allow the comparison of Life Cycle Assessment data for different input chemistry.

-We believe that using LCA methodology to measure the true impact of products and process on the environment is an excellent opportunity for any industry to prosper since it will drive companies to reduce their footprint quantitatively.
+We believe that using the LCA methodology to measure the true impact of products and processes on the environment is an excellent opportunity for any industry to prosper since it will drive companies to reduce their footprint quantitatively.